 You’ll find several hotel options from all of the major chains in Page.
 No matter which hotel points you have, you’ll be able to find a property to stay at.
 Just book your stay as soon as you can to give yourself the best chance of finding availability.

 Marriott – If you like Marriott properties, they have a Courtyard hotel that will run about 30k points per night.
-There are a couple Marriott credit cards like the Marriott Bonvoy Boundless card that can help you earn points quickly.
+There are a couple Marriott credit cards like the card_name that can help you earn points quickly.

 Hilton – Hilton also has a couple locations in Page to choose from that will cost approximately 25k points per night.
-The Hilton Honors American Express card’s welcome bonus can get you a chunk of points fast.
+The card_name has a welcome offer can earn you a chunk of points fast.

 IHG – There’s a Holiday Inn Express in the middle of town that costs a modest 12k points a night.
-If IHG is the brand you prefer, I’d recommend the IHG Club Premier card as a way to earn more points for your trip.
+If IHG is the brand you prefer, I’d recommend the card_name as a way to earn more points for your trip.

 If Antelope Canyon hasn’t been on your travel bucket list, it should be.
 It’s unlike any place I’ve ever been and it’s perfect for all ages and abilities.
 If you ever find yourself near northern Arizona, I’d highly recommend you plan to stop and spend a day or two here and enjoy these incredible sites.